False membership rate control in mixture models: Introduction

 \subsection{Presentation of the results}

 Let us now describe in more details the main contributions of the paper.

 \begin{itemize}

-\item We introduce three new data-driven procedures that perform simultaneously selection and clustering: the plug-in procedure (illustrated in Figure~\ref{fig:intro}) and two bootstrap procedures (parametric and non-parametric), see Section~\ref{sec:empprocedure}.
+\item We introduce three new data-driven procedures that perform simultaneously selection and clustering: the plug-in procedure (illustrated in Figure~\ref{FMR:fig:intro}) and two bootstrap procedures (parametric and non-parametric), see Section~\ref{FMR:sec:empprocedure}.

-\item We prove that the plug-in procedure controls the FCR at the desired level $\alpha$, up to a reminder term which becomes small when the sample size grows.
-In addition, this procedure is shown to satisfy the following optimality property: any other procedure that provides an FCR control necessarily classifies equal or less items than the plug-in procedure, up to a small remainder term.
-All results are non-asymptotic in the sample size (Theorem~\ref{result}), and it is shown that the reminder terms tend to zero when the sample size tends to infinity (Corollary~\ref{consistency}).
-We also put forward specific convergence rates depending on the parameter estimation accuracy (Corollary~\ref{convergence_rates}).
+\item We provide a theoretical analysis of the plug-in procedure, quantifying the FMR deviation with respect to the target level $\alpha$ with explicit remainder terms, which become small when the sample size grows.
+In addition, this procedure is shown to satisfy the following optimality property: any other procedure that provides an FMR control necessarily classifies as many or less items than the plug-in procedure, up to a small remainder term (Theorem~\ref{FMR:th:convergence_rates}).

-\item Numerical experiments establish that the bootstrap procedures improve the plug-in procedure in terms of non-asymptotic FCR control, and thus are more reliable for practical use, where the sample size may be moderate, see Section~\ref{sec:numexp}.
+\item Numerical experiments\footnotemark{} establish that the bootstrap procedures improve the plug-in procedure, and thus are more reliable for practical use, where the sample size may be moderate, see Section~\ref{FMR:sec:numexp}.
+In particular, the FMR control is shown to be valid in various scenarios, including those where the overall misclassification risk (with no abstention option) is too large.

-\item Our analysis also shows that the fixed threshold procedure that only labels items with a maximum posterior probability larger than $1-\alpha$ is generally suboptimal for an FCR control at level $\alpha$, see Section~\ref{sec:numexp}.
-To this extent, our procedures can be seen as more refined algorithms that classify more individuals while maintaining the FCR control.
+\item Our analysis also shows that a fixed threshold procedure that only labels items with a maximum posterior probability larger than $1-\alpha$ is generally suboptimal for an FMR control at level $\alpha$, see Section~\ref{FMR:sec:numexp}.
+To this extent, our procedures can be seen as refined algorithms that classify more individuals while maintaining the FMR control.

-\item The practical impact of our approach is demonstrated on a real data set, see Section~\ref{sec:realdata}.
+\item The practical impact of our approach is demonstrated on a real data set, see Section~\ref{FMR:sec:realdata}.

 \end{itemize}